 The issues leading up to that point are very different across the two titles.

-It’s worth noting that Hickman’s Avengers was always meant to be a twice monthly book, but fell back to monthly for much of this run.
+It’s worth noting that Hickman’s Avengers was always meant to be a twice monthly book, yet it fell back to monthly for much of this run.
 Maybe that’s why were got a pair of such obstinately impersonal arcs without much team flavor between them.
 Those sorts of interactions were shunted off into Avengers World, which Hickman initially co-plotted.

 Wow, that was quite a sentence.
 Please feel free to diagram it at your own leisure.